 One of the most important challenge faced by SMEs in India is Scarcity of Resources such as Raw material and labor.
-Due to bidding Corruption the government invests the public resources in uneconomic high profile projects rather than necessary projects such as infrastructure development or development of rural India.
+Due to systemic factors the government invests the public resources, sometimes they are uneconomic high profile projects rather than necessary projects such as infrastructure development or development of rural India.
 Which hinders the growth process and overall development of SMEs located in such areas.

 2. Lack of FDI’s

-Due to high influence of Multi-national corporation over the Micro sectors and SMEs in India the foreign investors hesitate to invest in projects of SMEs .
-Lack of FDI in the Indian economy can be seen by the fact that though the FDI rules have been eased by the Indian Government in the recent past but we are yet to see its benefits for India in long term.
-Thus it would be more difficult for the SMEs and budding Entrepreneurs to get loans and this may hamper their development.
+Lack of transparency and compliance led inefficiencies makes the Micro sectors and SMEs in India unattractive for the the foreign investors .
+Lack of FDI in the Indian economy can be seen by the fact that though the FDI rules have been eased by the Indian Government in the recent past but we are yet to see its benefits for India for MSMEs.

 3. Lack of Finance

-It has emerged as the most challenging barrier for perfect utilization and competing market in micro sector.
-SMEs are not able to raise funds from banks and government especially for high risk projects.
-Insufficient basic infrastructure facilities like irregular power and water supply, bad road and railway connectivity etc are some of the factors that lowers the growth process of SMEs in India.
+One of the most important barrier for perfect utilization and competing market in micro sector.
+Again banking prudential norms with low compliance and transparency levels are key factors why SMEs are able to monetize only limited resources from banks and government especially for high risk projects.
+Insufficient basic infrastructure facilities like irregular power and water supply, sub-par roads and railway connectivity etc. are some of the factors that lowers the growth process of SMEs in India.

 4. Lack of Technology

 One of the crucial factor the decides the success or failure of an Enterprise is the use of Technology for the production.
-The best technology helps the enterprise to reduce it’s cost of production, improves productivity and brings efficiency, but SMEs fails to cope up with the latest technology due to lack of finance in India.
+The best technology helps the enterprise to reduce it’s cost of production, improves productivity and brings efficiency.
+SMEs need to be slightly nimbler to harness the latest technologies to boost efficiencies.